 Other complex injuries will be considered on merit.

-Review of the restricted consultation application form
+Restricted consultation application form

-Applications that do meets the criteria
+Applications that do meet the criteria

 Applications that do not meet the criteria

-Appealing an agent/WorkSafe decision
+Appealing an Agent/WorkSafe decision

-WorkSafe has instituted a process for physiotherapists to appeal decisions made by agents or WorkSafe for the use of restricted consultations.
+WorkSafe has instituted a process for physiotherapists to appeal decisions made by Agents or WorkSafe for the use of restricted consultations.
 All appeals are considered by two members of WorkSafe Clinical Panel in consultation with the applicant, to determine the clinical justification of the treatment proposed.
 Appeals can be lodged by forwarding a copy of the original application, the reasons that a review is being requested and any other supporting documentation to:

 WorkSafe Clinical Panel